l4u/api-documentation/content/v1/shots/comments.md

     DELETE /shots/:shot/comments/:id

-Deleting a comment requires the user to be authenticated with the `write` scope.
+Deleting a comment requires the user to be authenticated with the `comment` scope.
 The authenticated user must also own the comment.

 ### Response